emreyilmaz-34/TranslatorApp/README.md

 ### 1. Way

 In MSSQL, you can open a new query console from the master and create the script execution database in the script.sql file.
-In the TranslatorApp.API project, you can correct the connection string in 'appsettings.json' and run the project.
+In the TranslatorApp.API project, fix the connection string in 'appsettings.json' and run the project.

 ### 2. Way